Lord, Help the Clueless

 Living in a different country takes you far from your old world.
 It changes and challenges you.
 But as you seek after God, He asks you to let him remove the flimsy props you rely on so that He may strengthen your roots in Him.
 But the question is whether we are ready and willing.

 Are you ready and willing?
 We’d love to talk to you about your next step in joining God’s relentless pursuit of the nations.
-Start a conversation in the chat feature.
+Start a conversation.

 The author and her husband have been serving in Central Asia for more than 20 years.
 They raised their children there, though they are now empty nesters.
 Pray for them as they continue church planting among the unreached people of Central Asia.